Shreyas-bellary/personalised-general-drug-prescriptions/README.md

 The pdf's are present inside the pdf folder and the source files are present inside the exp folder directly.
 A short explanation video is inside the root folder.
+The final report is under the root folder.

 ### Instructions to Build and Run the App from Source Code